Dfte/Discovery/README.md

 ## Harvestor

 The last module will use differents API's to gather names of employee working for the given domain name.
-Especially the RocketReach API using some parts of @Simon PeopleScrap tool : https://github.com/n3tsky/PeopleScrap
+Especially the RocketReach API using some parts of N3tsky's PeopleScrap tool : https://github.com/n3tsky/PeopleScrap

 It will then create a few lists of emails :